openMF/web-app/src/app/core/error-handler/README.md

 1. Ensure all HTTP status codes are handled appropriately
 2. Update the documentation with new features
 3. Maintain consistent snackbar positioning and duration
-4. Test with actual Fineract API responses
+4. Test with actual Apache Fineract® API responses
 5. Follow Angular and TypeScript best practices

 ## License